 So, when it comes to traveling, remember: less is more.

 Chris is a stalwart budget traveler who is always on the lookout for a good adventure.
-A vegan of 12 years, he is adept at navigating the ups and downs of traveling with dietary restrictions.
-When not wandering the world he can usually be found in Gothenburg, Sweden, plotting his next adventure.
+A vegan of 15 years, he is adept at navigating the ups and downs of traveling with dietary restrictions.
+When not wandering the world he can usually be found in Sweden, plotting his next adventure.
 For more vegan tips and travel tales, you can visit his bog, Lessons Learned Abroad or find him on Facebook and Instagram.
-You can also find him running our forums and Superstar Blogging community.
 His best-selling book of travel stories is available on Amazon, too!